|Ed's Process Control Training Resources.All weld Programs.||

 Aluminum Alloy Designations have 4 digits.

-is alloyed with a number elements to provide improved weldability, strength and
+Aluminum is alloyed with a number of elements necessary to provide improved weldability, strength and corrosion resistance.

 > 99% Aluminum

 non heat treatable